Andrew67/ddr-finder/docs/URLs.md

 * In the new version, accuracy will be exact when the user scans for their location, but approximate when ll is populated via a shared link.
-* If selected is set, pre-open and scroll to the given arcade on results load.
+* If selected is set, pre-open and scroll to the given arcade on results load. id is the source ID (ID from the data source).

 ## Interactive Map ##
 * /app/explore?ll={latitude},{longitude}&z={zoom}(&src={dataSrc}&games={gameIds})(&selected={id})